I can’t tell you how many times someone has told me I’m “the weirdest person they’ve ever met”.

 Drove around with this Peruvian mask on in my car during the day for the hell of it.

 Every time I visit my dad, we play racquetball at the college gym.
 He usually beats me in a lopsided victory.
-One time I visited and beat him by a good amount of points.
+One time I visited and beat him by a big margin.

-And…it just so happened that the school was doing a fundraiser $10 portrait day for kids in the art school to go to a photography conference.
+And…it just so happened that the school was doing a fundraiser-portrait-day for kids in the art school to go to a photography conference.
 I figured what BETTER way to remember this day in history than to get a portrait of myself right after the game!

-Now, my dad will have this portrait to haunt his dreams of the day that I viciously destroyed him in racquetball.
+$10 later my dad now has this portrait to haunt his dreams of the day that I viciously destroyed him in racquetball.